nkkko/ai-sandbox-demo/README.md

 ## Project Overview

 Welcome to our AI Demo Project, showcasing the integration and application of AI technologies in Python within SDE sandbox.
-This project now includes features for generating articles using OpenAI's API, along with existing functionality for fetching, storing, and searching web content using ChromaDB.
+This project features capabilities for generating articles using OpenAI's API, and for fetching, storing, and searching web content using ChromaDB.

 ### Main Features:
 - **Sitemap Fetching and Parsing**: Automates the process of fetching sitemap XML from websites and parsing it to extract URLs.
 - **Content Extraction and Storage**: Retrieves and stores web page content in ChromaDB, a versatile database system.
 - **AI-Powered Search**: Employs OpenAI's embedding functions for efficient and intelligent content search within ChromaDB.
-- **Article Generation**: Generates articles based on user prompts and search terms, utilizing OpenAI's GPT-4 model.
+- **Article Generation**: Generates articles based on user prompts and search terms, utilizing OpenAI's GPT-4 turbo model.

 ## Getting Started

 ### Prerequisites
 - Access to an SDE such as Daytona.io which supports Dev Container Specification
-- Python 3.x
+- Python >3.10
 - OpenAI API key

 ### Installation